QJungo-42Cursus/cpp/README.md

 but I have to admit that it fells like over the year the maintainers added everything went in therm minds.
 I have a huge preference for the Rust programming language who seems to take only the good parts of C++.*
 <br><br>
-This 42 Cursus project is a set of exercise to introduce C++ and OOP.
+This 42 Cursus project is a set of exercises to introduce C++ and OOP.
 This was pretty straight forward in terms of logic (0 algo) but a bit disturbing with how class work in C++.